qltd/SwiftBio/wp-content/plugins/taxjar-simplified-taxes-for-woocommerce/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.0 =
+1.5.0 is a compatibility update for WooCommerce 3.2 and also resolves several issues around discounts and product tax classes.
+After upgrading, please test your checkout process to ensure sales tax is calculated properly.
+If you run into any issues, email [TaxJar support](mailto:support@taxjar.com) for help.

 = 1.4.0 =
 1.4.0 is an update to support backend order calculations for both WooCommerce 2.6.x and 3.x.
 After upgrading, please test your checkout process to ensure sales tax is calculated properly.
 If you run into any issues, email [TaxJar support](mailto:support@taxjar.com) for help.